dchenk/messagepack-vs-json/README.md

 What about arrays and key-value pairs (maps)?
 Think about the extra characters required with JSON.
 A comma must separate all elements, and a colon separates a map key from its value.
 And a pair of square brackets or curly braces ([] or {}) are needed to enclose the array or map.
 Again, this means extra storage space requirements and more data to transfer.
 With MessagePack, you only specify the data type (array/map) along with the number of elements present.
 This can be *just one* extra byte in all for a small arrays and maps.

+What about boolean values?
+JSON encodes booleans as unquoted strings.
+So 'true' takes four bytes, and 'false' takes five bytes.
+Either boolean value takes just one byte with MessagePack.

 There’s more to say on this topic.
 I suggest you try using MessagePack.
 There are great libraries in different programming languages that encode and decode data.
 If you’ll allow me to plug mine, check out: [github.com/dchenk/msgp](https://github.com/dchenk/msgp)

 ## Size of Encoded Messages